Skip to Content

 police officers

 Police corruption is a problem in Tijuana.
-It is not uncommon for Tijuana police to stop tourists and ask for a bribe or mordida in Spanish.
+It is not uncommon for Tijuana police to stop tourists and ask for a bribe or ‘mordida’ in Spanish.
 They could stop you while you’re driving or on foot.
 Sometimes police set up roadblocks or perform random searches on a street corner.

 After stopping you, the officer may tell you that you committed a serious crime and that you need to pay a fine.
 They may tell you that you made an illegal turn or parked illegally.
 In some cases, they may accuse you of drunk driving or carrying illegal drugs.
 The officer might threaten you with jail time or tell you that they will impound your vehicle.

 At that point, the officer will imply that you can settle the matter there and then by paying a fine.
 Sometimes they ask for $100.
 Sometimes they want to take all of the cash you have on you.
 In some cases, they may ask that you hand over your wallet.
 It depends on the officer.
-For this reason, it’s best to carry as little cash as possible while driving or walking around in Tijuana.
+For this reason, it’s a good idea to carry as little cash as possible while driving or walking around in Tijuana.

 What to Do If you Get Stopped by a Corrupt Police Officer in Tijuana